TranKiet97/Shopee/README.md

 # Shopee
-# download by following the link: https://fontawesome.com/download
+# download the font by following the link: https://fontawesome.com/download and save in ./assets/fonts